rust-master/solana-dapp-anchor/README.md

-# Solana Counter DApp using Anchor framwork and React
+# Counter DApp in Solana using Anchor framwork and React

 ### Smart Contracts:
 - Rust (Anchor)